1941 Alabama Crimson Tide football team: Kentucky

 After their victory over Georgia, Alabama entered the polls for the first time of the season at the No. 15 position.
 On what was homecoming in Tuscaloosa, the Crimson Tide shutout Kentucky 30–0, and scored at least one touchdown in all four quarters.
 First half touchdowns were scored by Jimmy Nelson on a 20-yard run in the first and on a 22-yard pass from Russ Mosley to George Weeks in the second.
 Second half touchdowns were scored on a Nelson to Holt Rast reception in the third and on both a 25-yard Howard Hughes to Carl Mims pass and on a 23-yard Frank Martin run.
-The victory improved Alabama's all-time record against Kentucky 19–1–1.